rune/rune/docs/docs/how-it-works/syncing-game-state.md

 - Actions must be synchronous, execute in <10 ms and consume <1 MB memory.
 - The `onChange` function must be synchronous.
 It may trigger async functions if needed, but cannot `await` them.
 - The `game` state must be <1 MB and any `action` payload below <25 KB to avoid unnecessary network bandwidth usage.
-- The `game` state must be JSON-serializable (e.g. no classes/functions) so it can be sent over the network.
+- The `game` state must be JSON-serializable (e.g. no classes / functions / self-references) so it can be sent over the network.
 - The logic.js file must be <1 MB as it will be fetched by the server and run inside a VM.

 These restrictions are necessary to make great multiplayer games using predict-rollback netcode.
 Here's more info about [why predict-rollback netcode is the future of multiplayer games](how-it-works/server-side-logic.md#why-this-approach-using-deterministic-code).
 It's possible to make all kinds of amazing games using this approach (see the [list of supported games](./supported-games.md) for inspiration).